cyrillbolliger/conditional-featured-image/README.txt

 }
 add_filter( 'cybocfi_enabled_for_post_type', 'cybocfi_limit_to_posts_and_pages', 10, 2 );
 `

+= WooCommerce: Can I remove the whitespace of the hidden image? = Yes.
+The plugin already adds some CSS which does this for standard themes / block configurations.
+If it doesn't work for you, you can customize the CSS with the following filter:

+`
+function cybocfi_woocommerce_styles( $css ) {
+    return '.wp-block-woocommerce-product-image-gallery {display: none;}';
+}
+add_filter( 'cybocfi_woocommerce_style_overrides', 'cybocfi_woocommerce_styles' );
+`

+The styles are only loaded on single product view pages where the featured image is hidden.

 = Is it possible to get the plugin in my language? = Absolutely.
 You're invited to [contribute a translation](https://translate.wordpress.org/projects/wp-plugins/conditionally-display-featured-image-on-singular-pages/) in your language.
 Please keep in mind, that the translation needs to be reviewed by the community, so it will take a little while until it gets accepted.